dbos-inc/dbos-hackathon/README.md

 pip install -r requirements.txt --upgrade
 ```

 Next, start a Postgres database using Docker.
-We'll also use it as a vector store.
+We'll use it as a vector store.

 ```
 docker pull pgvector/pgvector:pg16